How To Download & Watch Movies on Your Amazon Firestick

 - Rename the library if necessary and browse it to play your movie.

-If you follow these instructions, you should be able to stream your downloaded movies to your Amazon Fire TV Stick.
-Kodi is exceptionally good at managing itself and should find the other Kodi app, link to it and stream content directly to it.
-One more way to enjoy your content!
+If you follow the instructions above, you should be able to stream your downloaded movies to your Amazon Fire TV Stick.
+Kodi is exceptionally good at managing itself and should find the other Kodi app, link to it, and stream content directly.
+This option is just one more way to enjoy your content!

 Want a little more information about Kodi?
 Here’s our guide to watching movies on Kodi.